 The Shape Map Visualization is probably my most favorite map visualization inside Power BI.
 I think it blends in reports and dashboards well.
 It actually looks a lot better on a report than if you just use the standard map feature.
+You may watch the full video of this tutorial at the bottom of this blog.

 It also has other great visualization features like Drill In, Drill Out and ways to change colors for different segments inside of the shape map.